tamwip/tamwip.github.io/content/blog/notebooks/index.md

 It also allows me to work on my interests anywhere and at anytime.
 I'm looking into how art and science are more closely related than we might expect, so my sketchbook is used for ideation of new concepts I want to explore further in a larger sketchbook.

-## WHY WASTE YOUR MONEY, MAKE YOUR OWN NOTEBOOKS!
+## INFINITE NOTEBOOK GLITCH

 I used to collect lots of Field Notes® notebooks and realised how I had just fallen into the consumer trap.
 Lots of cool pictures of people's EDC setups on [r/EDC](https://www.reddit.com/r/EDC/) led me to believe I needed that little notebook in my arsenal.
 When I saw that 3 notebooks cost me almost 15 quid, I instantly looked for alternatives.

 Making your own notebooks is stupidly easy.
 All you need is paper, some card and 2 staples.

-I'm planning on making a video soon on how I make my own notebooks, so do look out for that on my [YouTube](https://www.youtube.com/@tamirrxyz) channel, but all you need to do is put some sheets together, cut them down to size, fold them in half and then plop two staples in the fold crease.
+I've probably made a video about how to make your own notebooks on my [YouTube](https://www.youtube.com/@tamirrxyz) channel, but all you need to do is put some sheets together, cut them down to size, fold them in half and then plop two staples in the fold crease.
 Congratulations, you can now make an infinite number of notebooks.